NREL/ochre_gym/docs/Getting Started/basics.md

 ```

 The `ochre_gym.load` function will handle creating the OCHRE building simulator instance using the properties, schedule, and weather files located in `ochre_gym/buildings/basic-v0`.
 Keyword arguments passed to `load` can be used to override the defaults in the `ochre_gym/buildings/defaults.toml` config file.

-For example, the default observation space is the full OCHRE control result with time stamp and energy price information added, but you can override it to only include a subset of the observations by setting `override_ochre_observations_with_keys` to a list of the desired keys:
+For example, override the default observation space (the full OCHRE control result with time stamp and energy price information added) by setting `override_ochre_observations_with_keys` to a list of desired keys:

 ```python
 import ochre_gym